cljoly/openpomodoro-hooks/README.md

 ## Features

 * Silences notifications (do not disturb mode) with [mako][] and [dunst][].
     * Also supports an arbitrary script, to integrate with other notification daemons.
-If `~/.bin/dnd_toggle` is an executable file, it will be run, instead of communicating with mako or dunst.
+If `~/.bin/dnd_toggle` is an executable file, it will be run (passing it `on` or `off`), instead of communicating with mako or dunst.
 * Pause and start the current player.
 If [cmus][] is in use, it will pause and start it instead of any other player.

 ## Installation